 - Adequate size and shape of the bone and adequate amounts of gum tissue in the area of the proposed implant

 8. How Many Dental Implants Does The Dentist Keep On Hand?

 There are many situations that call for different implant sizes than were originally planned.
 A dentist that places hundreds of dental implants a year will always have 30 to 50 additional implants on hand to address unforeseen changes in your treatment situation.
 A dentist that only orders dental implants for individual cases may not be able to handle every situation that may arise.

 9. Does The Dentist Have The Latest Technologies To Give The Best Diagnoses and Treatment?

 Advanced technologies and the latest science not only offers faster diagnosis and treatment, but also ensures a more effective course of treatment.
-Some of the latest technologies and treatments available used by Dr. Silberg to maximize the effectiveness of your treatment include: (See OUR SCIENCE.)
+Some of the latest technologies and treatments available used by Dr. Silberg to maximize the effectiveness of your treatment include: (See OUR TECHNOLOGY.)